 - Sidewalks, street crossings, and paths for getting to stops will be improved for pedestrians and bikes, and for those with limited mobility.

 - The Seattle Department of Transportation plans to improve access to transit along Delridge Way SW, and is including bicycle and pedestrian improvements as part of the project.
 These may include upgraded crosswalks and intersections, new crosswalks, better connection to nearby greenways, and a possible protected bike lane on Delridge Way SW.

 We’re working with partner jurisdictions to help keep what’s great about Route 120 while also improving access to bus service.
 They’ll help us find new ways of helping people get where they need to go, and collaborate with us to make roadway and corridor improvements that support RapidRide service.

-We’ll ask people and communities along the route about their needs and priorities for improving bus service and making it easier to get to transit.
-We’ll ask about conditions that should be improved, how to prioritize project opportunities, and for feedback on early design concepts.
-After we review community feedback and recommendations, we’ll use them to identify a preferred alternative.
+Engagement focuses on community needs and priorities for improving bus service and making it easier to get to transit.
+We ask about needs and priorities, conditions that should be improved, and how to prioritize project opportunities.
+We also ask for feedback on early design concepts.
+After we review the community’s input and recommendations, we use them to identify a preferred alternative.

-We’ll reach out for community feedback on the preferred alternative and work with our partner agencies to refine and improve the project design.
+We reach out for community feedback on the preferred alternative and concepts for change, and work with our partner agencies to refine, improve, and finalize the project design.

-We’ll share our final project details and plans and gather community feedback on how to be a good neighbor during H Line construction.
+After the project design has been adopted, we update the community on final details and gather input on how to be a good neighbor during H Line construction.

 We work to provide project updates before major activities and milestones, minimize construction impacts, and assist community members who have issues or concerns.